Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Fully quantum inflation

 \subsubsection{The distinction between fanout and nonfanout inflations}

-An inflation is called \textit{fanout} if it contains a latent node that influences visible nodes that are copy-index equivalent, that is, if it contains a latent node that influences more than one copy of a visible node from the original DAG.
-Otherwise, the inflation is termed \textit{nonfanout}.\footnote{Equivalently, one can define an inflation as nonfanout if the {\em descendent subgraph} of every latent node in the inflation DAG is equivalent up to copy indices to the {\em descendent subgraph} of the corresponding latent node in the original DAG.} For the triangle scenario, an example of a fanout inflation is the spiral inflation, depicted in~\Cref{fig:triangleandinflations}(c), while an example of a nonfanout inflation is the Cut inflation, depicted in~\Cref{fig:triangleandinflations}(b).
+An inflation is called \textit{fanout} if it contains a latent node that influences visible nodes that are the same up to copy-indices, that is, if it contains a latent node that influences more than one copy of a visible node from the original DAG.
+Otherwise, the inflation is termed \textit{nonfanout}.\footnote{Equivalently, one can define an inflation as nonfanout if the {\em descendent subgraph} of every latent node in the inflation DAG is the same up to copy-indices as the {\em descendent subgraph} of the corresponding latent node in the original DAG.} For the triangle scenario, an example of a fanout inflation is the spiral inflation, depicted in~\Cref{fig:triangleandinflations}(c), while an example of a nonfanout inflation is the Cut inflation, depicted in~\Cref{fig:triangleandinflations}(b).

 If one is considering the causal compatibility problem in quantum causal models, then it is not clear how to make use of a fanout inflation.
-In particular, the interpretation of a fanned-out latent node cannot be that it is copied and made to influence each of several copy-index-equivalent children, because the quantum no-broadcasting theorem prohibits such copying~\cite{Barnum_96}.
+In particular, the interpretation of a fanned-out latent node cannot be that it is copied and made to influence each of several children that are the same up to copy-indices, because the quantum no-broadcasting theorem prohibits such copying~\cite{Barnum_96}.
 As such, we here restrict attention to nonfanout inflations when deriving causal compatibility constraints in the case of quantum causal models.

 In the case where the visible nodes are classical, so that the compatibility problem concerns a joint probability distribution over the visible nodes, then it is an interesting problem to determine, for a given causal structure, whether there is a difference between what can be realized with classical versus quantum latent nodes.
 Nonfanout inflations derive constraints on compatible distributions that hold for both types of latent nodes.
 It is only with fanout inflations that one can derive constraints that can separate the cases of classical and quantum latents.
 For the Bell scenario, for instance, it is a fanout inflation that allows one to derive Bell inequalities, which are the constraints that establish the existence of a quantum-classical gap in this case.